Rhiannon | Edited by Gary

 (Please note: We're talking about the US-based PerfumeEmporium.com, NOT the UK-based Theperfumeemporium.co.uk, which went bust in 2010.
 They are unrelated sites and PerfumeEmporium.com is still running.)

 Check if you can grab cashback on top

 Once you've found the cheapest retailer for your scent, you may be able to get additional cashback by purchasing it via a cashback site.
 See the Top Cashback Sites guide for full info on how the system works, plus full safety help.

-Boots has a hefty Fragrance Department* and often runs points promotions, where instead of the usual four points per pound, you get double, or even triple.
-This can sometimes undercut online retailers, especially for newer or more costly perfumes.
+Boots* has a hefty fragrance department and often runs points promotions.
+These can sometimes help undercut online retailers, especially for newer or more costly perfumes.

-Sign up to the free weekly email to get a heads up when they're on.
+Boots also sometimes runs triple Advantage Card points events - sign up to the free weekly email to get a heads-up when these events are on.
 For more info on making the most of your Boots' Advantage Card, see the Loyalty Points Boosting guide, and see the Boots Deals page for the latest discounts.

 Scout out extra gifts before you buy

 Particularly around Christmas and New Year, shops may offer extra gifts with the perfume, so make sure you check for any 'free gift' deals before buying.